How can watch videos on Toyota Android Auto in RAV4, Camry, and Highlander (2026 Guide)?

 Step 2: Open in Chrome

-Make sure the page opens in Google Chrome on your phone.
-If not, switch to Chrome and tap the install button again.
+Make sure that the page opens in Google Chrome on your Android phone.

 Step 3: Install the App